Skip to content

 2. Change the administrator password

 Your wireless router’s default password should be changed immediately.
-All wireless routers are shipped with the same administrator user name and password.
+Many wireless routers are still shipped with the same administrator user name and password.
 Changing the user name and password is not only the most important change, it is the easiest.
 In your wireless router’s configuration page, look for a link or setting titled “Admin.”
 If you have any trouble changing this setting, check your wireless router’s user guide.

 3. Change your SSID and turn of SSID Broadcasting

 By allowing your SSID to broadcast, you make it easy to add additional devices to your wireless network.
 However, you also make it easy for anyone with a wireless device to gain access to your network.
-Leaving broadcasting on is a bit like leaving your car keys in the ignition while you run into the store – you’re asking for trouble.

-5. Limit access by MAC addresses
+4. Limit access by MAC addresses

 Every network card, both wired and wireless, has a unique address assigned to it from the manufacturer.
 This identifier is called a MAC address.
 By setting your wireless router to only allow connections from specific MAC addresses, you’re greatly improving the security of your wireless network.
 For help figuring out what your network card’s MAC address is, please see this FAQ.
 Once you know each of the MAC addresses for your network cards, check the support Web site of your wireless router manufacturer for instructions on using MAC address security.